samuki/ai/README.md

-# My personal implementions of popular algorithms and Machine Learning techniques
+Implementions of popular algorithms and Machine Learning techniques